 Turmeric is a natural cancer fighter

-As a natural antioxidant and anti-inflammatory, turmeric is a strong first defense at preventing the development of abnormal cancer cells.
+As a natural antioxidant and anti-inflammatory supplement, turmeric is a strong first defense at preventing the development of abnormal cancer cells.
 But its natural properties don't stop there: Studies show turmeric actually kills a wide variety of cancer cells.
 Although the exact mechanisms aren't completely understood, research shows that curcumin, the active ingredient in turmeric, actually targets and destroys cancer cells without damaging normal cells.

 Turmeric's unique ability to bypass healthy cells shows promise in the fight against cancer in humans and dogs.
 Many new studies are underway to better understand the relationship between turmeric and cancer, but the initial results are promising.